 The experiment suggests that white people feel uncomfortable talking about racial profiling with black people—or at least are made to feel more of a divide between themselves and black people than they might feel in discussing other topics.

 To get a better sense for the dynamics of racial discrimination, Steele and Goff included two other groups of white Stanford students in the study.
 Half of the students spoke to two white conversationalists.
 The students who spoke to white partners put the chairs close together regardless of conversation topic.
 Finally, Steele and Goff asked participants to complete a list of word fragments—for example, they were asked to complete the fragment, “rac--t” (which could be “racist” or “racket”).
 Participants who spoke to black partners about racial profiling tended to complete the fragments with words associated with stereotyping.
-In all, the experiment suggested that white participants were aware of their own prejudicial behavior, and worried about being seen as prejudiced.
+In all, the experiment suggested that white participants were implicitly worried about being seen as prejudiced.

 In order to get a sense for what the experiment subjects are thinking before and after the experiment, Steele and Goff ask the subjects to fill out word fragments (although this also seems like a very subjective measurement of one’s thought process).
 This task is designed to measure the extent to which the subjects are thinking about race-related concepts.
 In all, the study suggests that white subjects change their behavior because of the fear of being perceived as prejudiced, rather than because of actual, overt prejudice.
 However, one could argue that white Stanford students aren’t a very representative sample of the way most white Americans talk or think about race.

-Goff and Steele conducted a similar experiment.
-The only difference between this experiment and its predecessor was that this time, participants were asked to complete a test on prejudice a day before the experiment.
-The test, developed by Harvard social psychologists, was designed to measure the speed of association between images of black people and negative things.
+Goff and Steele conducted a similar experiment to rule out whether or not simple racism was the cause of this.
+The only difference between this experiment and its predecessor was that this time, participants were asked to complete two tests on prejudice a day before the experiment.
+The "implicit racism" test, developed by Harvard social psychologists, was designed to measure the speed of association between images of black people and negative things.
 Participants who associated images of black people with bad things most quickly (and, thus, could be considered the most prejudiced people) didn’t sit farther away from black conversationalists than any other participants.
 This suggests that prejudice didn’t have much impact on distancing—the fear of being seen as racist was the deciding factor.

 In the second version of the experiment, Goff and Steele obtain evidence suggesting that there’s no correlation between hostility to black people (as measured by the Harvard test) and behavior around the black conversation partners involved in the experiment.
 Again, however, one might question what, if anything, these findings suggest about the American public in general—after all, it seems reasonable to assume that racist white people also alter their behavior around black people.

 The desire to avoid stereotypes is a powerful motivator for Americans.
-On a Southwest flight, white passengers might want to avoid confirming the stereotype that they’re racially prejudiced, and don’t know how to interact with black people without being offensive.
+On a Southwest flight, white passengers might want to avoid confirming the stereotype that they’re racially prejudiced, and don’t know how to interact with black people without being offensive—or just don't want the "hassle" of trying to do so.
 Like many Americans, the passengers simply avoid associating with people who are different from them—which, ironically, could be interpreted as prejudiced behavior.

 Steele broadens the scope of his research in this chapter, applying his examinations of Stanford students’ behavior to public settings, such as airplanes.
 However, it’s not clear if what’s true for predominately liberal, highly educated Stanford students is also true for white Southwest passengers—in other words, it’s not clear if the desire to avoid seeming prejudiced is a more powerful motivator than actually being prejudiced.

 Goff and Steele collaborated with Paul Davies (whom Steele introduced earlier in the book) to develop another experiment.
 This experiment was almost identical to Goff and Steele’s previous experiment.
-But this time, when the researchers gave the white Stanford students their instructions, they told half of the students that talking about racial profiling with black students was usually very uncomfortable, and that the students should treat the conversation as a learning experience.
+But this time, when the researchers gave the white Stanford students their instructions, they told half of the students that talking about racial profiling with black students could be uncomfortable, and that the students should treat the conversation as a learning experience.
 With these instructions, the white participants moved their chairs closer to their black conversation partners.
 Furthermore, when they took a word fragment test, they no longer completed so many fragments with race-related words.
+Interestingly, Steele notes, it was only this kind of instruction that made the white students more comfortable.
+It didn't work when the researchers assured the students they wouldn't be judged for what they said, or that their perspectives were valid.

-The experiment suggests that, at least among white Stanford students, it’s possible to relax stereotype threats by assuring the students that talking about race is uncomfortable for almost anyone.
+The experiment suggests that, at least among white Stanford students, it’s possible to relax stereotype threats by assuring the students that talking about race is uncomfortable for almost anyone, and it can be made easier when it's treated as a learning task among equals.
 While these findings may be very useful in improving practices on college campuses, Steele leaves it an open question how one would use his findings to reduce prejudicial behavior in American society overall.

 Steele has spent the bulk of his professional career monitoring the behavior of students at some of the country’s most elite universities.
 How this research could be applied to American society in general is left unclear, but Steele will offer some further thoughts on this matter in the next and final chapter.